5GenCrypto/obfuscation/README.md

 https://eprint.iacr.org/2014/222), using a graded encoding scheme based on the code of Coron et al. (CRYPTO, 2013. https://eprint.iacr.org/2013/183).

-The implementation is in a mix of Python and C, using Sage (http://sagemath.org), GNU GMP (https://gmplib.org) and OpenMP (http://openmp.org).
-The current code is still in development, but the master branch should work most of the time.

 <b>NEW</b>: We now have an (alpha) implementation of the Sahai-Zhandry scheme
 (Cryptology ePrint Archive, 2014/773. https://eprint.iacr.org/2014/773)!

+The implementation is in a mix of Python and C, using Sage (http://sagemath.org), GNU GMP (https://gmplib.org) and OpenMP (http://openmp.org).  <b>The code is under active development, and may not be stable!</b> I will try to keep the master branch in a working state (most of the time), though.

 Instructions for building and running the code are in code/README.md, and scripts for running experiments and processing the results are in the scripts/